-Enterprise portal solutions come in many forms; a supplier portal, dealer portal, patient records portal, online banking portal, student portal, member’s portal, the list goes on!
+Enterprise portal solutions (or extranets as they're also known as) come in many forms; a supplier portal, dealer portal, patient records portal, online banking portal, student portal, member’s portal, the list goes on!

 Regardless of the form they take, all portals exist to bridge the communication and information gap between organisations and their stakeholders, in a secure and scalable way.